sahilmalhotra0510/io/charts/charts.md

 You'll need a current version of [Node.js](https://nodejs.org) installed.
 View our [node and python install notes](/io/coders/python/)

-#### Open a terminal or use VS Code:
+#### Open a terminal

-A. You can right-click the useeio-widgets folder and choose "New Terminal at Folder" on a Mac. &nbsp; [Sublime Text](https://www.sublimetext.com/) is a nice simple code editor.
+You can right-click the useeio-widgets folder and choose "New Terminal at Folder" on a Mac. &nbsp; [Sublime Text](https://www.sublimetext.com/) is a nice simple code editor.

+#### Or open with VS Code:

-B. Or you can open the folder from VS Code.
+You can open the folder from VS Code.
 Shortcut for opening VS Code: Open a command prompt in the repo folder and type `code .` or `code `  This may be necessary if your build does not run when opening with File > Open in VS Code.

 You may need to [Configure your VS Code Editor](https://code.visualstudio.com/docs/setup/setup-overview) so running `code .` launches the editor.
 Avoid running in the parent folder containing your repo(s) or your VS Code editor may not allow you to run subsequent commands inside its terminal.